Gertrude Berg: Life and career

 Berg continued working in theatre through these years.
 In 1959, she won the Tony Award for Best Actress for her performance in A Majority of One.
-In 1961, Berg won the Sarah Siddons Award for her work in Chicago theater.
-Berg also published a best-selling memoir, Molly and Me, in 1961.
+In 1961, she won the Sarah Siddons Award for her work in Chicago theater.
+She also published a best-selling memoir, Molly and Me, in 1961.

+In 1965 she released an album, How To Be a Jewish Mother, under the label Amy.
+The album peaked at No. 131 on the Billboard Top LPs, during a twelve-week stay on the chart.

 Death and legacy

 Berg died of heart failure on September 14, 1966, aged 66, at Doctors Hospital in Manhattan.
 She is buried at Clovesville Cemetery in Fleischmanns, New York.

 A biography of Berg, Something on My Own: Gertrude Berg and American Broadcasting, 1929–1956, by Glenn D. Smith, Jr. (Syracuse University Press) appeared in 2007.
-Aviva Kempner's 2009 documentary, Yoo-Hoo, Mrs. Goldberg, deals with Berg's career, and to an extent, her personal life.
+Aviva Kempner's 2009 documentary, Yoo-Hoo, Mrs. Goldberg, deals with Berg's career, and, to an extent, her personal life.